nnero2000/Social-Discounting-Manual/README.md

-## Social Discounting Task: Manual & Analysis Toolkit for the Social Discounting Task and Short-Form
+## Social Discounting Task: Manual and Analysis Toolkit

 This repository provides an online [manual](https://nnero2000.github.io/Social-Discounting-Manual/) and resources for administering, processing, and analyzing data from the **Social Discounting Task** and the **Social Discounting Task Short Form**.